Fringe Benefits Tax

 In contrast to the fiscal tax year, which runs from 1 July to 30 June, the FBT year runs from 1 April to 31 March.

 What is a Reportable Fringe Benefits Amount (RFBA)?

-Suppose a member receives reportable fringe benefits, and the total taxable value of those benefits is more than $2,000 in an FBT year.
-In that case, the grossed-up amount of the taxable value of those benefits must be reported on the member’s Payment Summary for the income tax year that ends three months later.
-This amount is called the reportable fringe benefits amount (RFBA).
+Assume for the sake of this discussion that a member receives reportable fringe benefits and that the total taxable value of those benefits in an FBT year is greater than $2,000.
+If this is the case, then the total amount of the taxable value of those benefits after they have been grossly inflated must be recorded on the Payment Summary for the member’s income tax year that will finish three months later.
+The amount in question is referred to as the reportable fringe benefits amount (RFBA).